Part 1 of 2

 We don’t have any of the works that Aristotle published in his lifetime.
 Aristotle wrote dialogues just like Plato did.
-Apparently, they were somewhat of different than the Platonic dialogues, because actually they were more like the Timaeus, which consists of a little bit of dialogue and then a big long speech.
+Apparently, they were somewhat different than the Platonic dialogues, because actually they were more like the Timaeus, which consists of a little bit of dialogue and then a big long speech.
 There was none of the Socratic question and answer.
-It was more like debates rather than dialogues.
+They were more like debates rather than dialogues.
 They were not conversational.
-Apparently, Cicero modeled his dialogues on the Aristotelian model.
+Apparently, Cicero modeled his dialogues on Aristotle’s.
 His tend to contain long speeches by people with different, opposing viewpoints.
 But Aristotle did write dialogues, and those are the only things he published, and every single Aristotelian dialogue has been lost.
 Only fragments embodied as quotations in the texts of other authors have survived.

 All of the writings we have of Aristotle’s were works that he never intended for publication and that came to light long after his death.
 Actually, 80 B.C. is the date when most of these seem to have come to light.
 The Roman dictator Sulla found these texts in Asia Minor and brought them back.
 It was during that period that they were edited and widely disseminated.

 There are all kinds of questions about which of these works are really Aristotle’s.
-A lot of works have been excluded or included, and it has been fertile ground for Classicists who love to make arguments about authenticity sometimes on the craziest and most spurious of grounds.
+Many works have been excluded or included, and it has been fertile ground for classicists who love to make arguments about authenticity, sometimes on the craziest and most spurious of grounds.
 It doesn’t really matter from the point of view of a person who is just interested in wisdom whether Aristotle wrote these or not.

 There’s a joke that I find very amusing.
 A classicist rushes into his classroom all excited and announces the most momentous discovery: that Homer was not the author of the Iliad and the Odyssey, but instead it was a different Greek with the same name.